redwoodjs/redwood/docs/docs/cli-commands.md

 yarn redwood setup graphiql <provider>
 ```

-If you're using `dbAuth` provider, make sure the `-i` id you provided is not logged in from the web app.
+If you're using `dbAuth`, make sure the `-i` id you provided is not logged in from the web app.

 | Arguments & Options | Description                                                                                                                                           |
 | :------------------ | :---------------------------------------------------------------------------------------------------------------------------------------------------- |